alifiaws/alifiaws/README.md

 I’m learner and data enthusiast.

-I like all foods made from potatoes🍟
+Love foods made from potatoes🍟

 <!--